sowmiya253/sowmiya253/README.md

-- 👋 Hi, I’m @sowmiya253
+- 👋 I buil a e commerce store
-- 👀 I’m interested in ...
+- 👀 Use flask API frame work for deployment
-- 🌱 I’m currently learning ...
+- 🌱 Instead of SQL used SQLALCHEMY

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 sowmiya253/sowmiya253 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.